tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 	Both the used data/exchange formats and the viewer code itself must be open source.
 This encourages others to use the data and build their own functionalities with the viewer and contribute back their improvements.

 #### Medium priority requirements [M]
-These requirements make the viewer more appealing by introducing more features without increasing the complexity of the 3D scene.
+These functional requirements make the viewer more appealing by introducing more features without increasing the complexity of the 3D scene.
 Therefore they will have minimal impact on the viewer performance, while stil greatly improving the appeal and usefulness of the viewer.

 4. *Ability to easily download data*

 	By simply drawing a 2D (x/y axis-aligned) rectangle in the viewer for the area of interest, the user must be able to download the object contained in it.
 This 2D rectangle can then be used to perform a download query (to a separate download service) to download the underlying 3D citymodel object for the requested area.

-5. *Ability to query semantic information for 3D objects by clicking on them*
+5. *Ability to query semantic information for city objects eg. by clicking on them*

-	The user must be able to retrieve and display attributes (semantics) of specific city objects (e.g. a building's information).
-It is important that the viewer allows for inspection of all aspects of a city object (3D geometriy and attributes) so that the user knows exactly what the dataset offers.
+	The user must be able to request and see all the attributes (semantics) of a city object that are contained in the 3D city model dataset itself.
+In this way the user can inspect all aspects of a city object (both 3D geometry and attributes) directly from the viewer.

+6. *Ability to query semantic information for city objects from other related datasets*

+    This is a natural extension of the previous requirement.
+It allows the user to retrieve attributes/information about a city object from other related datasets that contain relevant information.
+This should ideally happen through a separate API that disseminates the related dataset.
+Notice that this separate API is not part of the viewer infrastructure itself, but the viewer can connect to it and use it (see Section 2).
+This is in accordance with the [Dis-Geo](https://www.digitaleoverheid.nl/nieuws/doorontwikkeling-van-basisregistraties-in-samenhang-dis-geo/) idea.

-6. *Ability to switch between different LoDs for buildings*
+7. *Ability to switch between different LoDs for buildings*

 	For LoD1.2, 1.3, and higher if available.
 At any time only one LoD is shown.

-7. *Geocoding*

-8. *Connection with other data sources*
+8. *Address lookup (geocoding)*

+    The user types an address and the viewer jumps to the corresponding geographic coordinates.

 #### Low priority requirements [L]
-These are requirements that are nice to have in the long term.
+These are functional requirements that are nice to have in the long term.
 They have the potential to make the viewer significantly more interesting and useful, but when implemented poorly the performance of the viewer may deteriorate.
 Therefore these requirements should be carefully considered and implemented.

 9. *Ability to visualise properties of objects*

 	A simple example is to color the buildings according to some attribute/semantics (see for example this [SPOTinfo video](https://www.youtube.com/watch?v=kc65iBk7YBU)).
-This could be semantic information directly contained in the 3D city model itself, or from a linked dataset (see requirement M58).
+This could be semantic information directly contained in the 3D city model itself, or from a linked dataset (see requirement M8).
 Preferred are use cases where 3D has real added value like facade level noise simulation results (very difficult to visualise on a 2D map).

 10. *Ability to see nation-wide 3D Terrain*